digital-futures-academy/airport-challenge/src/readme.md

 1. Test that if length of planesAtAirport is >= capacity, plane is not added to array.
 2. Test that landPlane returns a string saying the airport is full if that is the case.

-fixtures - need a full airport(make capacity 1 and land a plane), in act - try to land another plane. assert that planesAtAirport.length is still a cap of 1. assert that string returned by landPlane contains full

-arrange
-instance of airport class
-object that represents plane
-plane needs to land
-need airport function that lets us know if it is full or not

-act
-use the airport instance and call land plane only if capacity is not full

-assert
-expected outcome is plane cannot land since capacity in airport is full expected outcome is plane can land since airport is not full access plane in array and get its id assert that the id from the array can be added

 User Story 4

 as an air traffic controller